NOTES ON THE HISTORY OF THE DISASTER MANAGEMENT INSTITUTE OF SOUTHERN AFRICA (DMISA)

 The introduction of additional membership categories linked to qualifications and experience heralded the start of another transformation process for DMISA.
-This has resulted in the recognition by SAQA (South African Qualifications Authority) of DMISA as the professional body for Disaster Management in South Africa from 18 February 2015 (SAQA professional body ID 940), and the registration of three professional designations with SAQA:
+This has resulted in the recognition by SAQA (South African Qualifications Authority) of DMISA as the professional body for Disaster Management in South Africa from 18 February 2015 (SAQA professional body ID 940), and the registration of four professional designations with SAQA:

 - Disaster Management Technician (DMT) – SAQA designation ID 760

 - Disaster Management Associate (DMA) – SAQA designation ID 761

 - Disaster Management Practitioner (DMPc) – SAQA designation ID 762